The Sign in Sidney Brustein's Window: Social movements

 One prominent social movement in The Sign in Sidney Brustein's Window is the non-conformist or bohemian movement.
 The play revolves around Sidney Brustein and his non-conformist lifestyle.
 The setting is Sidney's apartment in Greenwich Village.
 Hansberry describes this area as "bohemia" – a place where people relish living an unglamorous and nontraditional life.
 Sidney's apartment parallels the bohemian atmosphere in Greenwich Village.
 The apartment differs from contemporary homes because it has an endearing "carelessness."
 Sidney's style even goes against social norms, rather than the "toggle-coated, woven, mustardy, corduroy appearance".
 Sidney dresses without concern for what others think.

 Iris's sister, Mavis Parodus, is a source of contempt for Sidney because she is "the Mother of MiddleClass itself" and her prejudices.
 The interaction between Mavis and Sidney in Act 1, Scene 2 show Sidney's contempt for Mavis, and her anti-African-American prejudice and anti-Semitism.
 When Mavis leaves Sidney's apartment, she makes comments on how the bohemian culture isn't as enlightened as they believe.
 It isn't until Sidney experiences a change in understanding that he sees Mavis's true colors and realize that she also has the qualities of "awareness, sensitivity, integrity, and, above all, the capacity for growth."
 Sidney also develops a better understanding for Mavis in their last scene.

-Aspects of The Sign in Sidney Brustein's Window can be seen as Hansberry's reaction to a popular movement in theatre, Theater of the Absurd.
-Theatre of the Absurd was a form of drama which mixed clarity with absurdity, profundity with ridiculousness.
+Aspects of The Sign in Sidney Brustein's Window can be seen as Hansberry's reaction to a popular movement in theatre, Theatre of the Absurd, a form of drama that mixed clarity with absurdity, profundity with ridiculousness.
 It was understood to reflect the lack of coherence in most people's lives, and the endless search for meaning in a life with no purpose, no certainty, no god, and no absolute values.
-Hansberry's play juxtaposes an absurd character, David Ragin, and the socially concerned Sidney Brustein.
+Hansberry's play juxtaposes a character who writes absurdist plays, David Ragin, and the socially concerned Sidney Brustein.
 The arguments of the two display Hansberry's critique of searching for meaning; instead, she argues through Sidney Brustein, one should search for how to live.
 The humanist in Sidney reflects Hansberry's commitment to social values and human rights.